-Asset-backed securities (ABS)—also called securitized products or structured credit—finance pools of familiar asset types, such as auto loans, aircraft leases, credit card receivables, mortgages, and business loans.
+Asset-backed securities (ABS) finance pools of familiar asset types, such as auto loans, aircraft leases, credit card receivables, mortgages, and business loans.
 In one way or another, these asset types represent contractual obligations to pay.
-The principal job of ABS investors is to determine value by analyzing the cash flows that result from these obligations, rather than relying solely on the value of any hard asset collateral.

-- Securitization begins with the creation of a special purpose vehicle that acquires a pool of assets and simultaneously issues asset-backed securities to fund the purchase of those assets.
+- Securitization begins with the creation of a special purpose vehicle (SPV) that acquires a pool of assets and simultaneously raises debt financing to fund the purchase of those assets through the issuance of ABS.

-- ABS debt boasts investor-friendly features that may help protect against loss and improve liquidity, including bankruptcy remoteness, prioritization of payments, overcollateralization, excess spread, amortization, professional servicing, and diversity of payers within each underlying pool.
+- ABS carry investor-friendly features intended to help protect against loss and improve liquidity, including bankruptcy remoteness, prioritization of payments, overcollateralization, excess spread, amortization, professional servicing, and diversity of payers within each underlying pool.

 - Successful investment in structured credit requires dedicated credit, trading, technology, and legal resources, institutional knowledge, and a disciplined investment process.